-Colorimetric detector tubes with a hand pump can be used to sample over a time period of about two to 12 minutes with an error of plus or minus 25 percent.
-These colorimetric tubes change color based on the concentration of carbon monoxide in the air and can be read in parts per million of carbon monoxide.
-This sampling method involves very low maintenance and is simpler to use.
+Colorimetric detector tubes with a hand pump can be used to sample over a time period of about two to 12 minutes with an error factor of plus or minus 25 percent.
+These tubes change color when exposed to carbon monoxide and can be read in parts per million.
+This method involves little maintenance.
 The detector tubes have a limited shelf life (typically 12 to 18 months) and the hand pump should be leak-tested before each use.
 If the hand pump leaks, the repair usually involves greasing components or replacing rubber gaskets.
-The detector tubes are typically $35 to $45 for a box of 10 tubes.
-The hand pump costs about $300.
+An annual volume calibration check should also be done.

-The third carbon monoxide measuring device is a passive colorimetric detector tube.
-They are similar to the colorimetric detector tube that is used with a pump, because carbon monoxide levels are indicated by a color change in the tube giving readings in parts per million hour with an error factor of plus or minus 25 percent.
+The third carbon monoxide measuring device is a passive dosimeter tube.
+They are similar to the detector tubes discussed above, except a pump is not used.
+Carbon monoxide levels are indicated by a color change that reads in parts per million hour with an error factor of plus or minus 25 percent.
 The passive dosimeter tube is useful for sampling over time periods of several hours and determining time-weighted average exposures.
-After the seal is broken, the tube can be attached to a worker's collar or lapel.
-The passive dosimeter tubes cost about $50 to $55 for a box of 10 tubes, and have a limited shelf life (typically 12 to 18 months).
+After the seal is broken, the tube can be attached to a worker's collar.
+The passive dosimeter tubes also have a limited shelf life (typically 12 to 36 months).

-There have been many questions about residential carbon monoxide detectors in the workplace.
-The voluntary manufacturing standard, UL 2034, allows alarm points to be set at carbon monoxide concentration levels that would result in blood levels between 2.5 and 10 percent, and requires that alarms not be activated by low or intermittent levels of carbon monoxide in air.
-The purpose of the UL standard is to ensure that the detectors alarm before potentially life-threatening levels of carbon monoxide occur.
-This means that each detector can have a different alarm point and, under certain workplace conditions, employees could be exposed to carbon monoxide at levels above OSHA limits and still not hear an alarm.
+There have been many questions about using residential carbon monoxide detectors in the workplace.
+The voluntary manufacturing standard, UL 2034, allows alarm points to be set at carbon monoxide concentration levels that would result in blood levels between 2.5 and 10 percent.
+In addition it requires that alarms not be activated by low or intermittent levels of carbon monoxide in air.
+The purpose of the UL standard is to ensure the detectors alarm before potentially life-threatening levels of carbon monoxide occur.
+This means that each detector can have a different alarm point and, under certain workplace conditions, employees could be exposed to carbon monoxide at levels above OSHA limits without an alarm sounding.
 Residential carbon monoxide detectors are not intended to be used as survey instruments in workplace settings.